 The cooling module includes a cooling-only refrigerant coil, a heat pump coil, or a chilled water coil.
 The heating module is supplied as an empty cabinet with room for a slide-in hot water coil.
+The refrigerant coil modules are designed for use with R-454B or R-32 refrigerants which are A2L refrigerants.

-The modules can be arranged to provide only the options needed as shown in Figure 1 (with details on pages 26 and 27).
+The modules can be arranged to provide only the options needed as shown in Figure 2a and 2b (with details on pages 36 and 37).
 Heating-only systems require the blower module, the heating module, and a hot water coil.
 Cooling-only systems include the blower module and a cooling module.
 For heating and cooling all the modules are combined with coils.
 The system may even be used for ventilation-only, using just the blower module.

 Unico designed and built blowers feature direct drive motors or EC motors and are located in the air stream.
 Each blower wheel is balanced to Unico specifications.
-The blowers feature a twist-and-lock motor mount for easy maintenance (see page 21).
+The blowers feature a twist-and-lock motor mount for easy maintenance (see page 34).
 The motorized blower assembly consists of the motor, which is mounted to the inlet ring, and the wheel, which is mounted to the motor shaft.